Trinity Medical Centre

 With the agreement of your GP you can get further supplies of regular medicines without having to be seen by a doctor every time.

 Prescriptions are processed in the order they are requested.
-To allow time for necessary checks to be made we need 2 full working days to issue prescriptions so please order when you have 7-10 days’ supply left.
+To allow time for necessary checks to be made we need 2 clear full working days to issue prescriptions so please order when you have 7-10 days’ supply left to ensure that you are not left without.

 If you need your prescription issued very early or for a longer duration than usual because you are going on holiday, please explain your need in writing on the form.
 Usually we do not issue prescriptions more than 10 days before they are due.

-If you prefer your prescription posted to you, please enclose a stamped addressed envelope with your request and remember to allow time for the postal service.
+If you do not wish to use the EPS service we are able to post your prescription to you; please enclose a stamped addressed envelope with your request and remember to allow time for the postal service.
 If you want a prescription for an item which does not appear on your form, please ask the receptionist for advice.

 Please note if you are collecting someone else prescription you will need written consent in advance from the person in order to collect it – please this Consent form which needs to be brought to reception upon collection.

-- All repeat prescription requests take 2 working days.
+- All repeat prescription requests take 2 clear working days.

 - We will only issue 2 month’s medication at a time.
 If you have a very special, one off, reason for asking for more than 2 month’s supply please provide details as this will have to be approved by your GP.